craigwatkins/nn_compression/README.md

 In principle, any sort of nearest neighbor algorithm can be effective and methods could be switched out rather easily.
 Approximate methods such as [ANNOY](https://pypi.org/project/annoy/) or [FAISS](https://ai.meta.com/tools/faiss/) could also be employed to increase performance.

 A greedy algorithm is used to match the largest string of pixels it can while staying under a given error threshold.
-Kernels are used to identify likely strings of pixels that will meet the error threshold in order to reduce the number of comparisons required.
+The sums of nearby pixels are used to identify sets of pixels that will likely have a good match in order to reduce the number of comparisons required.

 The current implementation requires a significant amount of computations per pixel for compression, but has a linear time complexity with regard to image size.
 Decompression is straightforward and fast, primarily consisting of a hash table lookup after Huffman decompression.